tjworks/tapdata-docs-en/docs/pipeline-tutorial/excel-to-mysql.md

       ![Advanced Settings](../images/data_develop_excel_advanced_settings.png)

-      * **DDL Event Collection**
-         After enabling the switch, Tapdata Cloud will automatically capture the selected source DDL events, such as the addition of new fields.
-If the target database supports DDL writing, Tapdata Cloud can synchronize the DDL statements to ensure consistency between the source and target databases.
+      * **DDL Event Collection**: After enabling the switch, Tapdata will automatically capture the selected source DDL events, such as the addition of new fields.
+If the target database supports DDL writing, Tapdata can synchronize the DDL statements to ensure consistency between the source and target databases.
-      * **Filter Settings**
-         When you turn on the switch, you should set data filtering conditions.
+      * **Filter Settings**: When you turn on the switch, you should set data filtering conditions.
-      * **Batch Read Number**
-         The number of records read in each batch during full data synchronization, the default is **100**.
+      * **Batch Read Number**: The number of records read in each batch during full data synchronization, the default is **100**.

    3. Set up the alarms for the node.

-      If the average processing time of nodes exceeds 5 seconds continuously for 1 minute, Tapdata Cloud will send out notifications and email alerts by default.
+      If the average processing time of nodes exceeds 5 seconds continuously for 1 minute, Tapdata will send out notifications and email alerts by default.
 You can further customize these rules or choose to turn off alerts based on your specific business needs.

 6. Click the MySQL data source on the right to complete the settings for each tab according to the following instructions.

    ![MySQL Node Settings](../images/data_develop_mysql_target.png)